Blog

 Further reading & Resources

-And to lift the spirits of our most diligent readers, here’s a prize for you: a curated list of Fintech development content.
+And to lift the spirits of our most diligent readers, here’s a prize for you: a curated list of fintech development content.
 Enjoy! 🙂

 1. "Accelerate: The Science of Lean Software and DevOps" by Nicole Forsgren, Jez Humble, Gene Kim.
 Backed by research, this book is essential for understanding metrics and high-performing teams.